 Please note that all purchased appliance parts are shipped directly to you

-We repair and service the following appliance, heating and air
+We repair and service the following appliance, heating and air conditioning brands:

 O'Keefe and Merritt